 Carers Week is a major week raising the awareness of caring, highlighting the challenges and pressures unpaid carers face, and recognising the vital contribution they make to families and communities across the UK.
-The week is organised by leading UK charities; Carers UK, Carers Trust, Age UK, Motor Neurone Disease Association, Oxfam, Rethink Mental Illness and The Lewy Body Society.
+The week was organised by leading UK charities; Carers UK, Carers Trust, Age UK, Motor Neurone Disease Association, Oxfam, Rethink Mental Illness and The Lewy Body Society.

 Carers Week charities commissioned YouGov to carry out polling of the general public, including adults who are currently providing unpaid care.